Board Minutes

 Quarterly Estate Patronage Retirements (Action)

-AMOUNT AMOUNT AMOUNT AMOUNT
+PATRONAGE AMOUNT AMOUNT

 VP/CFO Financial Report

-Vice President Tredway reviewed the financials for February 2025.
+Vice President Tredway reviewed the financials for August 2025.
 Discussion followed.

 Vice President Reports